thejaminator/conditionme/CONTRIBUTING.md

     Now you can make your changes locally.

-6. When you're done making changes, check that your changes pass the tests, including testing other Python versions, with tox:
+5. When you're done making changes, check that your changes pass the tests, including testing other Python versions, with tox:

     ```
-    $ poetry run pytest tests
+    $ pytest tests
     ```

-7. Commit your changes and push your branch to GitHub:
+6. Commit your changes and push your branch to GitHub:

     ```
     $ git add .